 What you can do now

-While we can't be certain about the Autumn Budget, we have a wealth of resources to help you continue your mortgage journey with confidence - no matter which stage you're at:
+We have a range of resources to help you continue your mortgage journey with confidence, no matter what stage you're at:

 Check your affordability

 Now's a great time to get started and see how much you can afford.
-Chances are, you can borrow more now than you could six months ago due to lenders relaxing their criteria.
+Chances are, you can borrow more now than you could six months ago.

 Your new home is within reach